Endava/cats/docs/getting-started/interpreting-results.md

 ## HTML_JS
 `HTML_JS` is the default report produced by CATS.
-The execution report is placed in a folder called `cats-report`.
-The folder will be created inside the current folder.
+The execution report is placed in a folder called `cats-report` which is created inside the current folder.
-The report itself is in the `index.html` file, where you can:
+Opening the `cats-report/index.html` file, you will be able to:

 - filter tests based on the result: `All`, `Success`, `Warn` and `Error`
 - filter based on the `Fuzzer` so that you can only see the runs for that specific `Fuzzer`